Texas Energy Deregulation - EnergyBot

 Everything you need to know about Texas energy deregulation.

 The electric industry has gone through many changes in the 21st century, including the decision many states have made allowing electric industries to participate in a competitive market.
 This process, known as deregulation, empowers consumers to find lower rates for utilities and reduces the rates of renewable energy resources.
-Texas is one of many states that participate in energy deregulation.
+Among these states, The Lone Star State is widely regarded as a leader in competitive rates, renewable energy options, and unique energy plans for it's residents.

 Texas Electricity Deregulation Facts

 Texas is the largest deregulated sector in the U.S., and most Texas residents choose their electricity provider.
+The electricity industry in Texas has evolved significantly due to the creation of a deregulated electricity market, which allows consumers to select from multiple providers and plans.
+The Texas market is unique compared to other states, offering increased competition and innovation as a result of deregulation.
 Learn more about Texas electricity deregulation and how it can affect you.

 1. Most, But Not All, Texans Have Electric Choice